DanielVanNoord/AlpacaDiscoveryTests/README.md

 # Specification

-### Notes
+### Current Status

-This is a (rough!) draft specification.
-The final protocol and strings may be different.
-Or we may go with a different approach entirely.

 There are several working samples included in this repository.
-These should help to reduce any ambiguity with this standard.
-All there servers were tested at the same time to ensure that the broadcast port could be shared.
+These should help to reduce any ambiguity with this RFC.
+All of the servers were tested at the same time to ensure that the broadcast port can be shared.
+The following issues need testing and possible refinement:

-There are several open questions about this specification.
-First we need to choose a final port number.
-Second we need to choose the final discovery and response messages.

-Messages will be should be versioned going forward but this has not yet been added to the test code.
-The open question is should the request be versioned, the response be versioned, or both.

-How to handle servers being behind proxies or port forwarders is also an issue that needs to be resolved.
+ * Specific port number(s) to be assigned
+ * Review of message contents (discovery and response).
+What might be missing or too verbose?
+ * Message versioning - Is this needed?
+It is not part of the current implementation.
+ * Servers behind port forwarders/proxies.
 Currently the proposal requires servers to allow end users to change the reported port.
-As they have to setup the proxy anyway this allows users with custom setups to handle this situation.
-This needs to be added to the samples (along with subnet based response handling).
+As they have to setup the proxy anyway this allows users with custom or multi-segment setups to handle this situation.
+The design is aimed at a single segment LAN environment for simplicity and ease of implementation.

 There are likely other issues not yet included.